tonethar/IGM-330-Fall-2018/weekly/week-03A-notes.md

-# Week 3A - Review Recent HW & Build a Paint App
+# Week 3A - Review recent HW & Build a paint app

 ## I. Overview
 Today we will: